AlinaGreen/test/Economics eng.md

 NEURON’s economic model is presented below\.

 It should be noted that calculations in the proposed business plan are based on 10-month factual data reported by a particular bank with a 14-branch regional network\.
-The business plan’s full text is available at
+The business plan’s full text is available at:

 #### <a id="_k8yr2wfdg9b"></a>1.1.
 Key assumptions: